kubernetes/community/contributors/design-proposals/containerized-mounter-pod.md

       * controller manager scans a namespace with a labelselector and does `kubectl exec <pod>` to execute anything in the pod.
       * Needs configuration of the namespace.
       * Admin must make sure that nothing else can run in the namespace (e.g. rogue pods that would steal volumes).
-      * Admin must configure access to the namespace so only pv-controller and attach-detach-controller can do `exec` there.
+      * Admin/installer must configure access to the namespace so only pv-controller and attach-detach-controller can do `exec` there.

   3. We allow pods to run on hosts that run controller-manager.